Mark Hughes: 2016–17

 Hughes spent £18 million in July 2016 to bring in Welsh midfielder Joe Allen and Egyptian winger Ramadan Sobhi, while defender Bruno Martins Indi and striker Wilfried Bony both joined on season-long loans on 31 August 2016 from Porto and Manchester City respectively.
 Departing the club were Joselu, Philipp Wollscheid and long-serving defender Marc Wilson, who left for Bournemouth after criticizing Hughes's defensive training on social media.
 Stoke began the 2016–17 season in poor form, drawing 1–1 away at Middlesbrough, then losing 4–1 to Manchester City, 1–0 to Everton and 4–0 to Tottenham, and 4–1 to Crystal Palace with chairman Peter Coates heavily criticising the team's performances.
 Results improved in October and November and by December Stoke had moved back into a mid-table position.
 However Stoke picked up just two points over the Christmas period and Hughes came under strong criticism from supporters after his side lost a 2–0 lead against 10-man Leicester City.

 In the January transfer window, Hughes brought in long term transfer target Saido Berahino from West Brom.
 Performances until the end of the season were underwhelming with six wins from 19, with Stoke securing their Premier League status with two matches remaining.
 A 1–0 win against Southampton on the final day of the season, meant that Stoke ended the campaign in 13th place, their lowest finish under Hughes.

+In September 2017, just after full time following a 2–2 draw with Manchester United, manager José Mourinho refused to shake hands with Hughes.
+Mourinho believed Hughes had told him to "f*ck off" during the game, and that Hughes had requested that a referee send him off for entering Stoke’s technical area.
+Mourinho declined Hughes's handshake post-match, making it an unusual public managerial snub.